Cloudback Docs

 PreviousGoogle Cloud Storage BucketNextMicrosoft OneDrive Business

-Last updated 2 months ago
+Last updated 4 days ago

 Was this helpful?

-One of the ways to back up a using customer managed storage is to use your own Azure Container.
+One of the ways to back up a GitHub repository using customer managed storage is to use your own Azure Container.
 Azure Blob Storage is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data, therefore it can be used as a storage for GitHub repository backups created by Cloudback.

 This page describes how to set up your own Azure Blob Container as a customer managed storage for Cloudback backups of your GitHub repositories.
 To be able to use your Azure Blob Container as customer managed storage, you need to have an existing Azure storage or create a new one.
 Also, you should create a new shared access signature for that storage.